K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 7. Update Block
 update [Hash, required]: Defines update properties, which control how BOSH updates the job instance during deployment
-canaries [Integer, required]: number of canary instance
+canaries [Integer, required]: number of canary instances
 canary: Update instance to canary instance first and stop deployment in case of error
 canary_watch_time [Integer or Range, required]: stand by time for the canary instance to perform
 update_watch_time [Integer or Range, required]: stand by time for a non-canary instance to perform